Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Generalizations of the Caristi-Kirk Fixed Point Theorem

 by Theorem \ref{CK th}, $f$ has a fixed point.

 (ii) $\Rightarrow$ (iii) Follows from Theorem \ref{chara}.

 (iii) $\Rightarrow$ (i) Follows from Lemma \ref{sigma}. \end{proof}

-{ Now, we return from this slight detour to give a quick series of generalizations of Karisti-Kirk theorem in various settings.
-Reasonings in proofs are similar to the ones presented in \cite{BCLS}.
-However, obtained results are more general.}
+{ Now, we return from this slight detour to give a quick series of generalizations of the {Caristi}-Kirk theorem in various settings. {The} reasoning in the proofs are similar to the ones presented in \cite{BCLS}.
+However, {the} obtained results are more general.}

 \begin{theorem}\emph(cf. \cite[Theorem 22]{BCLS}\emph) Let $(X,d)$ be a semicomplete b-metric space with a constant $K \geq 1$, where $d$ is $1$-continuous and $F \colon X \to \Pe(X)$.
 Let $\Phi \colon X \times X \to \ov{\R}$ be a $K$-Oettli-Th\'era function.
 If